-The Personnel Department manages claims for all on the job injuries of City of Seattle
+The Seattle Department of Human Resources manages claims for all on the job injuries of City of Seattle

 employees.
 The City is self-insured and self-administered.
 For information, contact Workers'